ImplFerris/pico-pico/src/core-concepts/pwm/frequency-to-pwm-top-divider.md

 pwm.set_div_frac(13);
 ```

-If you are using embassy-rp, both parts are combined into a single divider field inside the Config struct.
+If you are using `embassy-rp`, both parts are combined into a single divider field inside the `Config` struct.
 Nope, this is not a floating-point value.
 Internally, it uses a fixed-point number to represent the integer and fractional parts together.
 If you are not familiar with fixed-point numbers, I have a separate blog post [Working with Fixed-Point Numbers in Rust Using the fixed Crate](https://blog.implrust.com/posts/2025/12/fixed-point-crate-in-rust/) explaining them in detail.

-If you only need an integer divider, you can simply convert a u8 value:
+If you only need an integer divider, you can simply convert a `u8` value:

 ```rust
 let mut servo_config: PwmConfig = Default::default();